-We define our MTO Simulation Households as those households that (a) are one of the 24 types of low-income agents with at least 0.5 children that are predicted to always accept an unrestricted housing voucher (see section 2.6.2) and (b) who reside at the start of the simulation in one of 15 Census tracts with at least 250 occupied non-senior-citizen public housing units.29 While a few of the developments contain a small share of units set aside for senior citizens, these are predominately public housing developments for families with children.
-MTO Simulation Household types are represented in all simulations in proportion to their empirical distribution in the 15 public-housing tracts.
-Note that we hold income fixed for all households in all simulations.30
+Note that one important difference of our MTO simulations and the actual MTO experiment is that we do not model counseling; we discuss the potential implication of this omission later.
+We define our MTO Simulation Households as those households that (a) are one of the 24 types of low-income agents with at least 0.5 children that are predicted to always accept housing assistance (see section 2.6.2) and (b) who reside at the start of the simulation in one of 15 Census tracts with at least 250 occupied non-senior-citizen public housing units.30 While a few of the developments contain a small share of units set aside for senior citizens, these are predominately public housing developments for families with children.
+MTO Simulation Household types are represented in all simulations in proportion to their empirical distribution in the 15 publichousing tracts.
+Note that we hold income fixed for all households in all simulations.31